ansys/ansys-sphinx-theme/doc/source/user_guide/options.rst

         },
     }

-If your project features multiple documentation versions, it's crucial to adapt the index_uids mapping to accommodate different versions.
+If your project features multiple documentation versions, it's crucial to adapt the ``index_uids`` mapping to accommodate different versions.
-To ensure seamless search integration across versions, use the following format to dynamically generate version-specific index UIDs:
+To ensure seamless search integration across versions, use the following format to dynamically generate version-specific index ``UIDs``:

 .. code-block:: python